fe-data/fe-docs/docs/getting-started/settings.rst

 Bear in mind that the *Action scheduler* can be used by multiple plugins.
 Make sure to know how these plugins interact with the *Action scheduler*.

-The defaults will do fine for small events, but if you an event with thousands of orders in a short time frame or scanning requests and webhook consumers for these events, you may consider different settings.
+The defaults will do fine for small events, but if you have an event with thousands of orders in a short time frame or scanning requests **and** webhook consumers for these events, you may consider different settings.

 **Purge days**
    After 30 days completed actions will be removed from the logs.
 With the *Fast Events* plugin you could bring this value down to a lower level.